 IB graduate students are not allowed to have outside employment (e.g., part-time positions in restaurants) or any type of job that interferes with the completion of coursework or research.
 On occasion, students may have 5-10 hours of additional University-related employment if the employment is related to their role as graduate students, such as paid grader positions for courses taught at the University, but such employment is possible only after the completion of the first year.
 International students are not eligible for additional employment beyond their current 20 hour/week GRA or TA appointment.
 Before accepting any additional employment, students should first consult with their supervising professor and inform the Graduate Program Administrator.
-Students are required to disclose all outside activity that may result in a conflict-of-interest with student appointment at UT-Austin.
-Information about additional employment and conflict-of-interests can be found on the Conditions for Student Employment on the Graduate School website.
+Students are required to disclose all outside activity that may result in a Conflict-of-Interest with student appointment at UT-Austin.
+Information about Outside Employment and Conflict-of-Interests can be found on the Conditions for Student Employment on the Graduate School website.